Pinnacle Lecture Series

 A reception will follow the presentation.

-Lecture attendees receive 1.2 contact hours for nursing continuing education.
-These may be used for RN license renewal in the Commonwealth of Massachusetts, and in other states where they are accepted.
+Lecture attendees receive 1.5 nursing continuing education contact hours.
+These may be used for RN license renewal in the Commonwealth of Massachusetts and in other states where they are accepted.